-For the rest of us not lucky enough to have royal parents or other means of getting in, you’re going to have to apply for one of the following visas (these are the major ones).
+For the rest of us not lucky enough to have royal parents or other means of getting in, you’re going to have to apply for one of the following types of UK visas (these are the major ones).

 This route can be difficult, as companies need to submit proof to show that you are filling a spot that any other British/EU applicant can’t fill.

 Typically people who have success in this route already have inroads to a network of people in London, as well as a specialized knowledge of a field like engineering.

-The most common way is to either do study abroad from an American university or to direct enroll in a London university that is a licensed Tier 4 Sponsor.
+The most common way is to either do study abroad from an American university or to direct enroll in a London university that is a licensed Student Visa Sponsor.

-The limit with a Tier 4 visa is that you have to leave the country by the date on your visa (typically 1 week to 2 months after the end of your studies, depending on how long your visa is).
+The limit with a Student Visa is that you have to leave the country by the date on your visa (typically 1 week to 2 months after the end of your studies, depending on how long your visa is).